Jorge-Monge/income_spain_2020/README.md

 - Display the polygons, styled by a variable
 - Display polygon information upon click events
 - Allow the user to select a different variable to map
-- Allow the user to select a language (EN/SP)
+- When the user selects a different map, maintain the view extent

 ### Steps